 - Responsibilities and Achievements

-How To Write Work Experience in Resume That is Catchy Too
+How To Write Work Experience In a Resume That is Catchy Too

 It is important that your work experience section is filled with as many accomplishments as possible.
 One way to make your accomplishment more splendid is by presenting them in numbers.
 Yes!
 Quantify your achievements.
 Having said that, use timespans, percentages, and amounts to quantify.